MidanLP/Opacity-Case-Study/README.md

 - [DigitalOcean Apache Guide](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04)

 but make sure to add our scripts, files and folders and update all paths and links accordingly

+For a quick setup that uses python instead of Apache see Backup

 To set up the case study: